-The flexibility of a 2-in-1 means it's ideal for a very wide range of users: students and CEOs, families and businesses, people who work from home, people who work on site and people who work from pretty much anywhere.
+The flexibility of a 2-in-1 laptop make these machines ideal for a wide range of users: students and CEOs, families and businesses, people who work from home, people who work on site and people who work from pretty much anywhere.
 They're usable in places where tablets just aren't an option, and adding a stylus opens up even more possibilities.

 In this, T3's comprehensive guide to the best 2-in-1 laptops, we’ve reviewed every kind of device for every kind of user.
 We’ve worked on Windows 10 2-in-1 laptops and on Chromebooks; we've studied 2-in-1 laptops that are perfect for going back to school; and we've investigated the best 2-in-1 laptops for business users as well.

 The best 2-in-1 laptops available to buy today